Protected

 Some users tried the Subscribe action and then unsubscribed, but new subscriptions outpaced them by an order of magnitude.

-Following this success, iOS shipped the same design.
+iOS shipped the same design.